 - Class 3 – Greatest amount of water, absorption and evaporation (ex: in the ceiling, walls, insulation and/or flooring).

 - Class 4 – Specialty drying situations (ex: in hardwood floors, saturated concrete, etc.).

 Type of Dehumidifier

 There are three types of dehumidifiers.
-We need to know the type being for our dehumidifier calculations.
+We need to know the type being for our dehumidifier calculations as we use slightly different values for each.
 The three types of dehumidifiers are:

-- Conventional – Conventional dehumidifiers are also called refrigerant-based.
+- Conventional – Conventional dehumidifiers are also called refrigerant-based dehumidifiers.
 Conventional dehumidifiers rely on cooling coils to induce condensation.